ABV Calculator – Alcohol by Volume Calculator

 The calculator automatically selects the appropriate formula based on your OG:

-Standard formula (OG ≤ 1.070)
+Standard Formula (OG ≤ 1.070)

 The gravity drop represents fermentable sugars converted by yeast into ethanol and CO₂.
 The 131.25 factor approximates the relationship between gravity change and ethanol yield.
+This formula is accurate within ±0.3% for most standard beers.

-High-gravity correction (OG > 1.070, auto-applied)
+High-Gravity Correction (OG > 1.070, auto-applied)

 This more accurate formula accounts for the non-linear relationship between gravity and alcohol at higher original gravities — important for imperial stouts, barleywines, and big Belgian ales.
+Derived from the Balling equation as refined by brewing scientist Dr. Michael Hall in Zymurgy (1995).

-Plato conversions
+Plato Conversions

 SG from Plato: SG = (°P / (258.6 − ((°P / 258.2) × 227.1))) + 1